EsyncDeepCode/beyond-ai-disruption/citation-guide.md

 ## Citing This Repository

 EL-Dharrat, M. (2026). *Beyond AI Disruption — Open Access Repository* [GitHub repository].
-Esync Deep Ltd. https://github.com/EsyncDeepCode/beyond-ai-disruption
+Esync Deep Ltd. https://github.com/EsyncDeepCode/beyond-ai-disruption / https://www.linkedin.com/in/meldharrat/

 ---

 ## Rights & Permissions

-**Book content:** © 2026 Mohammad EL-Dharrat, Esync Deep Ltd. All rights reserved.
+**Book content:** © 2026 Mohammed EL-Dharrat, Esync Deep Ltd. All rights reserved.
 No reproduction of book prose, chapter text, or diagnostic tools without written permission.

-**Framework names, IDs, and methodologies:** © 2026 Mohammad EL-Dharrat, Esync Deep Ltd. Frameworks may be cited and referenced with attribution.
+**Framework names, IDs, and methodologies:** © 2026 Mohammed EL-Dharrat, Esync Deep Ltd. Frameworks may be cited and referenced with attribution.
 They may not be republished, repackaged, or relicensed without written permission.

 **Living Document Specification (structural format only):** CC BY 4.0.
 Free to use, adapt, and redistribute with attribution.

-**Enquiries:** Contact Esync Deep Ltd, Suite 1A, The Tad Centre, Middlesbrough, Teesside, UK.
+**Enquiries:** Contact Esync Deep Ltd, www.esyncdeep.com/contact / https://www.linkedin.com/in/meldharrat/ / Middlesbrough, Teesside, UK.